 Feelings are seductive traps.
 They appear to be the most real thing in our lives, but in fact they are not real at all.
 When we are in an emotion it is huge, we feel it intensely, and we can’t see that we are creating this in reaction to some external stimuli.

 Our feelings are simply our reaction to what’s going on around us.
-If I fall and hurt my leg I experience the feeling of physical pain in that area.
+If I hurt my leg I experience the feeling of physical pain.
 This is sensation.
 Emotional pain has a different basis, it’s not nerve-based, but it acts on the same principle.
 Something happened in my environment and I am responding to it.

 Let’s illustrate.
-I may be in a really upbeat mood when suddenly I hear distressing news about a loved one, my mood changes, I’m now experiencing the feeling of ‘sad’.
+I may be in a really upbeat mood when suddenly I hear distressing news, my mood changes.
+I’m now experiencing the feeling of ‘sad’.
 Another time I have a very important meeting and I realise I’m going to be late, so I experience panic.
 Maybe someone was rude to me and I sulk, or I’m looking enviously at an object I can’t have, and I feel resentment.
 Our emotions are all regurgitations of the first primary emotion.
 None of these feelings is real in themselves.
 I chose to be sad, panicky, sulky or resentful in reaction to a situation which may or may not have merited it.

 All the new age literature tells us we need to master our thoughts.
 But this is not the case, what we need to master are our feelings.
 The man that has mastery of his feelings has complete mastery of himself.

 People get juiced on emotions, on the rejection bug.

 Being part of a select social group can be a huge buzz for some people, with the perceived status elevation it will give them, not to mention the networking, making new friends, being accepted.

 But why do we not feel accepted if we are not ‘in’ something?